Table of content

 }

-It only becomes visible when it receives focus or is active, following the
+It only becomes visible when it receives focus or is active, using the styles in the :focus selector.

-This way, the skip link will be accessible and hidden for mouse users while remaining visible and functional for keyboard users.
+This way, the skip link is hidden for mouse users but stays accessible and functional for keyboard users.

-You can test it out for yourself on dev.to :)
+You can try it out on dev.to :)

 Last words

-So there you have it!
-We've covered what I believe are the top 20 must-know tips for web accessibility.
+So there you have it.
+We’ve covered what I think are the top 20 must-know tips for web accessibility.
 Special thanks to @pablo_medina and @juanpabloamador for their feedback!

-And remember, making your website accessible is not just a good practice, it is the right thing to do.
+And remember, making your site accessible isn’t just good practice, it’s the right thing to do.

-This post may be long but I hope you have learned something new from among all.
-If you think this might help other people, please hit the like button so that others can read it. ❤️
+This post is long, but I hope you’ve picked up something new along the way.
+If you think it might help others, please hit the like button so more people can find it. ❤️

 If you have any thoughts or questions, feel free to leave a comment!